Deciding between Drupal and WordPress

 During our talks with both firms, we’d discover that Law Firm B uses an HR system that tracks all employees and their vital information, such as credentials, awards, experience and specialties.
 We’d also find out that the attorneys at Law Firm B actually do a lot of writing for the firm’s blog.

-These two facts would scream out to us that Drupal is the best option for Law Firm B. Here’s why.
+Drupal is the best option for Law Firm B. Here’s why.

 With Drupal’s ability to integrate with third-party applications, we could connect Law Firm B’s website with its HR site.
 What that would mean is that when the firm’s HR staff makes an update to someone’s file, the information would automatically be pulled to the website.
 As employees gain experience, or are promoted, or win an award, their personal record will be updated — and thanks to Drupal, so too will their online biography.
 No longer will the marketing department be responsible for maintaining the employee section of the website, which is good for multiple reasons: